-- (a) Primarily consists of hedges of the benchmark (e.g., London Interbank Offered Rate ("LIBOR")) interest rate risk of fixed-rate long-term debt and AFS securities.
+- (a) Primarily consists of hedges of the benchmark (e.g., London Interbank Offered Rate ("LIBOR"), Secured Overnight Financing Rate ("SOFR")) interest rate risk of fixed-rate long-term debt and AFS securities.
 Gains and losses were recorded in net interest income. - (b) Excludes the amortization expense associated with the inception hedge accounting adjustment applied to the hedged item.
 This expense is recorded in net interest income and substantially offsets the income statement impact of the excluded components.
 Also excludes the accrual of interest on interest rate swaps and the related hedged items. - (c) Primarily consists of hedges of the foreign currency risk of long-term debt and AFS securities for changes in spot foreign currency rates.
 Gains and losses related to the derivatives and the hedged items due to changes in foreign currency rates and the income statement impact of excluded components were recorded primarily in principal transactions revenue and net interest income. - (d) Consists of overall fair value hedges of physical commodities inventories that are generally carried at the lower of cost or net realizable value (net realizable value approximates fair value).
 Gains and losses were recorded in principal transactions revenue. - (e) The assessment of hedge effectiveness excludes certain components of the changes in fair values of the derivatives and hedged items such as forward points on foreign exchange forward contracts, time values and cross-currency basis spreads.
 Excluded components may impact earnings either through amortization of the initial amount over the life of the derivative or through fair value changes recognized in the current period. - (f) Represents the change in value of amounts excluded from the assessment of effectiveness under the amortization approach, predominantly cross-currency basis spreads.
 The amount excluded at inception of the hedge is recognized in earnings over the life of the derivative.

-As of December 31, 2020 and 2019, the following amounts were recorded on the Consolidated balance sheets related to certain cumulative fair value hedge basis adjustments that are expected to reverse through the income statement in future periods as an adjustment to yield.
+As of December 31, 2021 and 2020, the following amounts were recorded on the Consolidated balance sheets related to certain cumulative fair value hedge basis adjustments that are expected to reverse through the income statement in future periods as an adjustment to yield.

-Cumulative amount of fair value hedging adjustments included in the carrying amount of hedged items: December 31, 2020 (in millions) Carrying amount of the hedged items (a)(b) Active hedging relationships Discontinued hedging elationships (d)(e) Total Assets Investment securities - AFS \$ 139,684 (c) ş 3,572 \$ 847 \$ 4,419 Liabilities Long-term debt \$ 177,611 \$ 3,194 \$ 11,473 \$ 14,667 Beneficial interests issued by consolidated VIEs 746 (3) (3)
+t of fair value hed arrying amount of December 31, 2021 (in millions) Carr of i ying amount the hedged tems ^{(a)(b)} Active hedging relationships (d) r Discontinued hedging elationships ^{(d)(e)} Total Assets Investment securities - AFS \$ 65,746 (c) ş 41 7 \$ 661 \$ 1,078 Liabilities Long-term debt \$ 195,642 5 (1,99 9) \$ 8,834 \$ 6,835 Beneficial interests issued by consolidated VIEs 749 - - (1) (1)

-Cumulative amount of fair value hedging adjustments included in the carrying amount of hedged items: December 31, 2019 (in millions) Carrying amount of the hedged items (a)(b) Active hedging relationships Discontinued hedging relationships (d)(e 1 Total Assets Investment securities - AFS \$ 125,860 (c) \$ 2,110 \$ 27 3 \$ 2,388 Liabilities Long-term debt \$ 157,545 \$ 6,719 \$ 16 1 \$ 6,880 Beneficial interests issued by consolidated VIEs 2,365 - ( 3) (8)
+Cumulative amo included in the unt of e carry fair value hedg ying amount of l ing adjustments hedged items: December 31, 2020 (in millions) ying amount the hedged tems ^{(a)(b)} Active hedging relationships (d) scontinued hedging tionships ^{(d)(e)} Total Assets Investment securities - AFS \$ 139,684 (c) \$ 3,572 \$ 847 \$ 4,419 Liabilities Long-term debt \$ 177,611 9 3,194 \$ 11,473 \$ 14,667 Beneficial interests issued by consolidated VIEs 746 (3) (3)